Copland Track: Route

 From Architect Creek, the track climbs along a narrow valley, reaching a high point of around 460 m shortly after the Shiels Creek bridge – the highest point on the lower Copland Track.
 After this, the track continues in a gentle descent to Welcome Flat.
 In addition to the hut, Welcome Flat has a natural rock bivouac which is frequently used for shelter and a system of hot springs which trampers frequently bathe in after walking the lower track.

-The upper Copeland Track, which extends from Welcome Flat to the Douglas Rock Hut, is less well maintained and a tougher track.
-After crossing the Copeland River at Welcome Flat and continuing on the south side of the river for the remainder of its length, the track passes through a series of grassy flats for roughly 3 km before a river crossing at Scott Creek.
+The upper Copland Track, which extends from Welcome Flat to the Douglas Rock Hut, is less well maintained and a tougher track.
+After crossing the Copland River at Welcome Flat and continuing on the south side of the river for the remainder of its length, the track passes through a series of grassy flats for roughly 3 km before a river crossing at Scott Creek.
 The track then progressively climbs again through forest with occasional crossings of scree slopes, before reaching a swing bridge at Tekano Creek and the Douglas Rock Hut beyond.

-A difficult marked route to Copeland Pass continues from Douglas Rock Hut, following the Copeland River for a further 3.5 km before a steep climb up the Aroarokaehe Range to the pass.
+A difficult marked route to Copland Pass continues from Douglas Rock Hut, following the Copland River for a further 3.5 km before a steep climb up the Aroarokaehe Range to the pass.